ticklemonster/lucky-numbers-k8s/Readme.md

 # LUCKY NUMBERS
-A simple Lotteries-style Lucky Numbers game to be implemented as a Kubernetes cluster Developed on minikube with skaffold and test-deployed to Goole Cloud.
+A simple Lotteries-style Lucky Numbers game to be implemented as a Kubernetes cluster Developed on minikube with skaffold and test-deployed to Google Cloud.

 ## RULES
 * 6 numbers are drawn from a set of 45 numbers, every minute (can be tuned in environment vars)